 - In the bowl of a standing mixer fitted with a dough hook, combine the yeast with the warm water.
 Stir to dissolve and let stand until it looks foamy, about 5 minutes.
 Stir in sugar, salt, and olive oil.
 Turn the mixer on low, and slowly add the flour to the bowl.
 When the dough starts to come together, increase the speed to medium.
 Stop the machine periodically to scrape the dough off the hook.
 Mix until the dough is smooth, glossy, and elastic – about 10 minutes.
 Form the dough into a ball and place in a well oiled bowl.
 Cover with plastic wrap and let rise in a warm place until doubled in size, about an hour

 - When you're ready to bake!
 Preheat oven to 500 degrees (F).
-Line a large baking sheet with parchment paper and coat with olive oil.
+Coat a large baking pan with olive oil.
 Place the dough on the baking sheet, and using your fingertips, press dough out toward edges of pan until it's a large rectangle.
 Using a fork or small pointed knife, poke the top of the dough, popping any large bubbles.
 Cover pan with plastic and let dough rest for another 30 minutes.

 - Place baking sheet on your baking stone (or just the oven wrack) and lower oven temperature to 425 degrees.
 Bake for 15 minutes.
 Remove pie from ove, top with tomato sauce, rotate pan, and bake for another 10 minutes.
 Let cool for 5 minutes before removing the tomato pie from the pan and placing on a cooling rack to finish cooling.
 Top with some grated cheese and serve warm or cold.
 I love it both ways!